156th New York State Legislature: Elections

-The New York state election, 1932, was held on November 8.
-Governor Franklin D. Roosevelt was elected U.S. President; Lieutenant Governor Herbert H. Lehman was elected Governor; and M. William Bray was elected Lieutenant Governor; all three Democrats.
+The 1932 New York state election, was held on November 8.
+Governor Franklin D. Roosevelt was elected President of the United States; Lieutenant Governor Herbert H. Lehman was elected Governor; and M. William Bray was elected Lieutenant Governor; all three Democrats.
 Of the other six statewide elective offices, five were carried by Democrats and one by a Republican judge with Democratic endorsement.
 The approximate party strength at this election, as expressed by the vote for Governor, was: Democrats 2,660,000; Republicans 1,812,000; Socialists 103,000; Law Preservation 83,000; Communists 26,000; and Socialist Labor 7,000.

 Assemblywoman Rhoda Fox Graves (Rep.), of Gouverneur, a former school teacher who after her marriage became active in women's organisations and politics, ran for the State Senate in the 34th district, but was defeated in the Republican primary by the incumbent Warren T. Thayer.
 No women were elected to the 156th Legislature.